sh1boot/sh1boot.github.io/_posts/2024-08-14-visualising-pings-on-a-heatmap.md

 representing the local area, and you colour the map according to the probability of the thing you want being at that location.
 Then as you collect more information you integrate what you're learning into the map.
-Strictly you multiply the new information into the old map -- the product of probabilities based on different measurements -- but you can do all that in the log domain and use addition instead.
+Strictly you multiply the new information into the map -- the product of probabilities based on different measurements -- but you can do all that in the log domain and use addition instead.
 And it's clearer to plot the log of such small numbers anyway.

-If you get a signal strength reading then you can deduce that the device is somewhere within a practically limited range.
+If you get a signal strength reading then you can deduce that the device is somewhere within a practically-limited range.
 Outside of that range the probability falls to zero and inside it is higher.
 If the strength is low you may deduce that it is further away than if it is strong, but that's a less confident determination because there are other reasons for weak signal.
 So